videojs/video.js/CONTRIBUTING.md

 ## Contributing code

-To contibute code you'll need to be able to build a copy of Video.js and run tests locally.
+To contribute code you'll need to be able to build a copy of Video.js and run tests locally.
 There are a few requirements before getting started.

 * Node.js
   Video.js uses Node for build and test automation.
 Node is available for Windows, Mac OS X, Linux, and SunOS, as well as source code if that doesn't scare you.
 [Download and install Node.js](http://nodejs.org/download/)